Canserbero

-Canserbero, throughout his career, released two studio albums as a soloist, Vida (2010) and Muerte (2012) respectively, and had several notorious songs such as "Pensando en ti", "Es épico", "C'est la mort", "Maquiavélico", among others.
-He also participated as a vocalist in several songs of artists from Latin America and Spain as Mala Rodríguez, with whom he recorded a song entitled "Ella" (2013).
-In January 2015, Canserbero was found dead after having fallen from an apartment in Maracay.
-There are several hypotheses about his death.
+Tirone released two studio albums as a solo act, Vida (2010) and Muerte (2012), both considered to be part of a double album.
+The albums would spawn several of his most popular songs such as "Pensando en ti", "Es épico", "C'est la mort", "Maquiavélico", among others.
+He would also feature in several songs by artists from Latin America and Spain such as Mala Rodríguez, with whom he recorded a song entitled "Ella" (2013).